labspire/NLTM-Spire/recipes/Single_File_Infer/README.md

 * update model path in the config.yaml
 * update device('cpu', 'cuda') in the config.yaml
 * run the infer.py script
+* Note that the input is expected to be single channel, sampled at 16 kHz

 ## Example
 ```python